Strength Training for Runners

 You know you should be strength training as a runner.

-BUT… getting in the gym feels daunting.
+But… getting in the weight room feels daunting.

 Where do you start?